davekacz/NBA_Salary_Prediction/README.md

 * Covariance Plots, Violin/Histogram plots

 * Data is right skewed, see histogram plot of salary.
-Box-Cox transformation?
+Box-Cox transformation helps this.
+Also gets rid of need to transform salaries based on year/salary cap.
+See data explore notebook

 ## Model to do